-Interconnection Agreement - means an agreement between the Utility and the Interconnection Customer that outlines the Interconnection requirements, costs and billing agreements, and ongoing inspection, maintenance and operational requirements.
-An executed Interconnection Agreement is required before the Generating Facility may generate electricity into and Operate in Parallel with the Utility's Electric System.
+Interconnection Agreement - means an agreement between the Utility and the Interconnection Customer that outlines the Interconnection requirements, costs and billing agreements, and on-going inspection, maintenance and operational requirements.
+An executed Interconnection Agreement is required before the Generating Facility may generate electricity into and operate in parallel with the Utility's Electric System.
 Contents of an Interconnection Agreement may vary based upon the tier under which the Generating Facility applies and is qualified for Interconnection, and the ownership of the facility.
 In the case where the Interconnection Agreement does not constitute an agreement with the Utility to purchase or deliver output from the Generating Facility, the Interconnection Customer is responsible for separately making all necessary agreements for the purchase, sale, or transport of electricity from the Utility.
-In the case where the Interconnection Agreement is not with the owner of the Generating Facility, the Interconnection Customer may be responsible for ensuring compliance with these requirements by the Third Party Owner.
+In the case where the Interconnection Agreement is not with the owner of the Generating Facility, the Interconnection Agreement is not with the owner of the Generating Facility, the Interconnection Agreement is not with the owner of the Generating Facility, the Interconnection Agreement is not with the owner of the Generating Facility, the Interconnection Agreement is not with the owner of the Generating Facility, the Interconnection Agreement is not with the owner of the Generating Facility, the Interconnection Customer may be responsible for ensuring compliance with these requirements by the Third Party Owner.